ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

   * One for each Cloud Gateway, add one if there is a separate vMotion network.
   * One for each standard Layer 2 Concentrator

-* IBM Cloud
+* {{site.data.keyword.cloud_notm}}
-  * Two IP addresses per HCX Manager appliance connected to IBM Cloud.
+  * Two IP addresses per HCX Manager appliance connected to {{site.data.keyword.cloud_notm}}.
 The addresses can be used to connect to the internet or one or more Direct Connect lines.
   * Add one if there is a separate vMotion network connection.

 ### Proximity Routing feature